tevslin/goldendomevt/README.md

 ## Samples

 1. **committees.pk1**
 - pickle of a dictionary where the keys are committee handles and the values are the YouTube IDs of the channels which correspond to the committee.
 Input to youtubetos3.py.
 These were scraped from the Vermont legislative directory.
-Use for other jurisdictions obviously requires building your own dictionary in the same format.
+Use for other jurisdictions requires building your own dictionary in the same format.
 2. **weekly.pk1**
 - pickle of an optional dictionary used as context for ChatGPT called from json2html lambda function when assigning names to speakers in a trancript.
+If ppresent must bin the bucket which json transcripts are retireved from.
 GoldenDome specific and scraped from Vermont Legislature website but format could be used by other implementations, Major key is committee name.
 Dictionary under that has key "assistants", whose value is a list of committee assisatnts and their titles, and "speakers" which is list of subdictionaries.
 Each of these subdictionaries has a key "date", whose value is a date in the form YYYY-MM-DD, and a key "speakers", whose value is a list of speaker names and titles.
+3. /<committeename>.txt
+  - optional text files for each committee.
+If present must be in the public display bucket.
+They are used both as context for ChatGPT called from json2html lambda function when assigning names to speakers and by SmartTranscript web pages to support the "email to committee" option.
+There is one line for each committee member which contains comma-separeted member name, role on committee, part affiliation, district, and email address.These were scraped from the Vermont legislative directory.
+Use for other jurisdictions requires building your own files in the same format.